Vaalls/Curso-Digital-Git/README.md

 # Curso-Digital-Git/Versionamento

-# Salvando modificações no GIT

-## Salvando novos cpnceitos
+## Salvando novos conceitos do Git

-\*uso do comando git restore
+\*uso do comando git restore, para sabermos a origem do projeto

 \*uso do comando git push, para alterarmos no gitHub

+\* uso do comando git pull